open-telemetry/opentelemetry.io/content/en/docs/concepts/data-sources.md

 ## Baggage

-In addition to trace propagation, OpenTelemetry provides a simple mechanism forpropagating name/value pairs, called __baggage__.
+In addition to trace propagation, OpenTelemetry provides a simple mechanism for propagating name/value pairs, called __baggage__.
 Baggage is intended for indexing observability events in one service with attributes provided by a prior service in the same transaction.
 This helps to establish a causal relationship between these events.